aashu10sh/aashu10sh.github.io/content/blog/doko-hacked.md

 Uploading the php file in VirusTotal led us to [this article](https://www.foregenix.com/blog/php-webshell-barner-detect-website-malware) from which we were now certain that this was a sophisticated full administrator access.
 This is how the hacker had been defacing Doko and when we removed all the static files from the server (images/documents) the hackers webshell access is removed and we no longer have issues.

 # Conclusion
 There was a LOT that could have been better from our side.
 For starters we did not change the insecure default credentials, which was a huge factor into how the hacker got in.
 In our code we did not have file validation and checks for the zip feature.
 We should have been a lot more careful especially since the app was built with php.
 We'll be deploying the new version of Doko on the first week of July.
+If you want to look into the file and research yourself then I've kept all the payloads in [this repository](https://github.com/aashu10sh/doko_hacked).

 # Doko 3.0
 Doko 3.0 was already in development when the current verson was hacked, this new doko(3.0) is built under the leadership of Krish Devkota with a much modern tech stack and security practices in mind and new doko should be out within the first week of July.